Combat of the Section and Group

 is split into accoladed

-Assault order.
+Assault Order

-The following constitutes the assault order:
+The following constitutes the tenue d'assaut ("assault order"):

---1 haversack for “light rations”: 600 gm of hardtack, 300 gm of tinned seasoned meat, 300 gm Gruyère cheese, 350 gm of chocolate, 160 gm of sugar or jam, 1 tin of sardines or a 2d tin of seasoned meat;
+--1 haversack for “light rations”: 600 gm of hardtack, 300 gm of tinned seasoned meat, 300 gm Gruyère cheese, 350 gm of chocolate, 160 gm of sugar or jam, 1 tin of sardines or a 2nd tin of seasoned meat;

---1 2-liter canteen (water or wine);
+--1 2-liter bidon (water or wine);

---1 1-liter canteen (coffee or liquor);
+--1 1-liter bidon (coffee or liquor);

---1 1-liter canteen or flask for liquor.
+--1 1-liter bidon or flask for liquor.